CoffeeStraw/PyonFX/docs/tutorials/1-beginner/01-first-kfx.md

 - **Kanji lines** (Japanese characters) - intermediate alignment
 - **Translation lines** (English) - lower alignment

+Please ensure that you have downloaded and installed [Migu Font](https://www.freejapanesefont.com/migu-font-%E3%83%9F%E3%82%B0%E3%83%95%E3%82%A9%E3%83%B3%E3%83%88/), a free and publicly available Japanese font, so that the subtitles display correctly.

-For now, let's focus on the arguably most important lines: the Romaji lines.
+This tutorial will focus on the Romaji lines.

 ## Understanding Karaoke Effects